 Terrell County: On June 2, a tornado with large hail caused damage in the city of Sanderson.
 On June 3, a temporary debris management site was approved in Sanderson.
 As of June 6, the city of Sanderson has had 95 percent of its power restored, the remaining five percent of power that has not been restored are structures that have been destroyed.
-On June 10, lunch for affected families and volunteers will be provided by H-E-B and St. James Church.
+On June 10, lunch for affected families and volunteers was provided by H-E-B and St. James Church.
+The FEMA mobile DRC will arrive in Terrell County on June 11.